RealTinyWarrior/Quran/README.md

 -   App contains the routes for this application.
 -   Assets contain images and other necessary files for this project.

-This application is still under development.
+Application development is temporarily closed.